zooo-code/zooo-code/README.md

 - 👋 Hi, I’m @zooo-code
-- 👀 I’m interested in computer vision & deep learning
+- 👀 I’m interested in backend & AI
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning Backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...